pravesh-pandey/TamperScripts/AmazonFlipkartPriceHistory/README.md

 1. Install [Tampermonkey](https://www.tampermonkey.net/) browser extension
 2. Click on the Tampermonkey icon → Create a new script
-3. Copy the contents of `AmazonPriceHistory.user.js`
+3. Copy the contents of `AmazonFlipkartPriceHistory.user.js`
 4. Paste into the editor and save (Ctrl+S)
-5. Visit any Amazon.in product page
+5. Visit any Amazon.in or Flipkart product page

 ## Usage

-1. Navigate to any Amazon.in product page (e.g., the example link you provided)
+1. Navigate to any Amazon.in or Flipkart product page
 2. The price history widget will automatically appear in the top-right corner
 3. View estimated price ranges (lowest/highest)
 4. Click buttons to view detailed price history on:
-   - **PriceHistory.app** - Clean interface with price charts
+   - **Keepa** (Amazon) - Comprehensive tracking with advanced features
-   - **Keepa** - Comprehensive tracking with advanced features
+   - **PriceHistoryApp** (Flipkart) - Flipkart price charts and history

 ## Widget Components

-- **Current Price** - Today's price from Amazon
+- **Current Price** - Today's price from the product page
 - **Lowest Price (Est.)** - Estimated historical lowest price
 - **Highest Price (Est.)** - Estimated historical highest price
 - **Savings Info** - Potential savings compared to lowest price
-- **Quick Links** - Buttons to view full history on tracking sites
+- **Quick Links** - Buttons to view full history on tracking sites (Keepa or PriceHistoryApp depending on site)

 ## Example URL